Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Shallow ReLU networks: counting activation regions with bad local minima

-\end{lemma} Using algebraic techniques, we show that for generic $X$, the rank of the Jacobian is determined by $A$.
-Then by the above results, Lemma~\ref{full-rank-global} concludes that for most activation regions the smooth critical points are global minima (see full details in Appendix~\ref{app:sec:counting-bad}): \begin{theorem} Let $\epsilon > 0$.
-If
+Using algebraic techniques, we show that for generic $X$, the rank of the Jacobian is determined by $A$.
+Then by the above results, Lemma~\ref{full-rank-global} concludes that for most activation regions the smooth critical points are global minima (see full details in Appendix~\ref{app:sec:counting-bad}):